 Whole grains such as oats and brown rice as well as fruit, vegetables, lentils and beans are great sources of fibre.

-A good combination of probiotic bacteria alongside aloe vera and flax seeds will also help to soften and bulk out the stool, promoting healthy and regular bowel movements.
+A good combination of probiotic bacteria, alongside aloe vera and flax seeds, can also help to soften and bulk out the stool, promoting healthy and regular bowel movements.

 It‘s really important to keep active to enhance fertility.